 Solar Panels/Photovoltaics Explained

 Photovoltaics is the direct conversion of light into electricity at the atomic level.
-Listed below is a NASA published article describing the basics of photovoltaics which can be a great reference.
+A NASA published article describing the basics of photovoltaics which can be a great reference.
 They also cover the future of photovoltaics, “Multi-junction” solar cells, which capture a broader spectrum of the rays emitted by the sun.
 This technology could create roughly twice the efficiency of current solar tech.

 All of our certifications are available upon request.
 Some may not be familiar with the international certifications Soltech lights have.
 We are currently CE rated, which stands for “Conformité Européene”.
 This means we conform to health, safety, and environmental protection standards for products sold within the European Economic Area.
 We are IP65 rated, which is a ranking for how much external particles our lights can resist.
 The 6 in the 65 certifies we are “protected against dust that may harm equipment” and the 5 certifies the light is “protected against water spray from all directions”.
 We are windspeed level 12 tested and we also have UN38.3 and MSDS certifications which are international battery safety standards.